AVEVA/AVEVA-Samples/basic_samples/IngressClientLibraries/DotNet/readme.rst

 ---------------

 The same clients obtained from the Identity Server are used to send OMF messages to a topic.
 A client may only be mapped to one topic per namespace.
-It is recommended that the client you wish to map to the topic be different from the client used too authenticate.
+It is recommended that the client you wish to map to the topic be different from the client used in the AuthenticationHandler.

 Create a Topic
 --------------